MadhurShekharBand/Excel_Data_Analysis_Project_-_Data_Jobs_Skills_and_Salary/README.md

 # 1. Do more skills get you better pay?

+Below is the data visualization I created to answer this question.

 ![Data Visualization 1](https://github.com/user-attachments/assets/21e88b99-e563-4d56-a334-d957756d176d)

 ### Insights:
 There is a positive correlation between the number of skills requested in job postings and the median salary, especially in roles like Senior Data Engineer and Data Scientist, while positions that require fewer skills, such as Business Analyst, tend to offer lower salaries, suggesting that specialized skill sets are more highly valued.
 This trend emphasizes the importance of acquiring a diverse range of relevant skills, particularly for individuals aiming to secure higher-paying roles in the competitive job market.

 # 2. What’s the salary for data jobs in different regions?

+Below is the data visualization I created to answer this question.

 ![Data Visualization 2](https://github.com/user-attachments/assets/e27a12b0-4216-45be-9d70-b9793f0b5a44)